-In an incident report, Venus protocol founder Joselito Lizarondo detailed that the massive price spike in XVS was a “result of large market orders and expectations” on the project’s new reward token. dubbed VRT.
+In an incident report, Venus protocol founder Joselito Lizarondo detailed that the massive exploit price spike in XVS was a “result of large market orders and expectations” on the project’s new reward token. dubbed VRT.
 With many XVS collaterized borrowers losing money to the market movement, Joselito promised that “Venus will deploy its grant program and utilize XVS to cover the system shortfall.”

-However, new evidence shared by an anonymous account has alleged that the team behind Venus Protocol might have been behind both the price hike, and subsequent liquidations which led to the over $100 million windfall for the exploiter.
+New evidence shared by an anonymous account has alleged that the team behind Venus Protocol might have been behind both the price hike, and subsequent liquidations which led to the over $100 million windfall for the exploiter.

 Following the blockchain trail, the address had withdrawn XVS from the Binance exchange and used to over-collaterize their Venus position at higher prices and then borrow an even higher amount that would leave them in more profit as the price of XVS collapsed in the aftermath.